Why you shouldn’t let just let anyone build your website.

 But, as they say, “You get what you pay for.”

 Your DIY website could do more harm than good if your volunteer web designer doesn’t focus on a few essential items.

-Feel free to make your own choice, but here are a few things that you should consider before just letting anyone create your website.
+Feel free to make your own choice, but here are a few things you should consider before letting anyone create your website.

 Usability: It’s all about your website’s end-user.

 Is your website designer familiar with your target market?
-When selecting (what’s usually a stock theme), is it based upon your prospective customers and how they will use your website?
+When selecting (what’s usually a stock theme), is it based on your prospective customers and how they will use your website?